mochajs/mocha/docs/index.md

 ## The `test/` Directory

-By default, `mocha` looks for the glob `./test/*.js`, so you may want to put your tests in `test/` folder.
-If you want to include sub directories, pass the `--recursive` option.
+By default, `mocha` looks for the glob `"./test/*.js"`, so you may want to put your tests in `test/` folder.
+If you want to include subdirectories, pass the `--recursive` option.

 To configure where `mocha` looks for tests, you may pass your own glob: